Niger Food Guide

 Millet Porridge

 Millet porridge is a staple food in Niger, consumed daily by many people.
-It is made by cooking millet flour with water until it thickens into a porridge-like consistency.
-It can be eaten plain or served with various accompaniments, such as milk, sugar, or sauces.
-Millet porridge is a simple yet nutritious dish, providing essential carbohydrates and energy.
-It is a common breakfast food and is also eaten for lunch or dinner.
+Made by cooking millet flour with water until it thickens into a porridge-like consistency.
+Can be eaten plain or served with various accompaniments, such as milk, sugar, or sauces.
+Simple yet nutritious dish providing essential carbohydrates.

 Rice with Sauce